 No matter your reason for moving or where you’re headed, a residential move can take a major toll on you and your family.
-If you’re considering moving into or out of California, working with a long-distance moving company can make your life easier.
+If you’re considering moving into or out of California, working with one of the best moving companies in California can make your life easier.
 With a faster moving process, less damage to your things, and more time to focus on other aspects of your move, it’s easy to see why working with a team of professional movers is an investment worth making.

 To find out the fastest growing cities in California by population growth, Pro Mover Reviews collected population data over the last decade (2010-2020) from the U.S. Census and calculated each city’s change in population.

 Note, Census-designated places (CDP) were excluded from our rankings.